 In addition, LEDs do not give off heat and unlike compact fluorescent lights, they do not contain any mercury, meaning they are a safe choice for households.

-(Check out this page if you would like to know more about our custom neon signs cheap).
+(Check out this page if you would like to buy neon signs cheap).

 LEDs have existed for over 50 years.
 Nick Holonyak, a Scientist was on an endeavor trying to create a laser in 1962.
 In creating a laser he colored it red using gallium arsenide phosphide.